ritchieng/ritchieng.github.io/index.md

 We can and will reach there by improving machine intelligence that can directly and indirectly improve people's lives.

-## Upcoming Talks
+## Past Talks
-I'll be presenting at [REWORK Deep Learning Summit Singapore 2017](https://www.re-work.co/events/deep-learning-summit-singapore-april-2017) on scalable hyperparameter optimization.
+[REWORK Deep Learning Summit Singapore 2017](https://www.re-work.co/events/deep-learning-summit-singapore-april-2017) on scalable hyperparameter optimization.

 ## Awesome Projects
 **[Gloqo](https://www.gloqo.com)**